Vaishnavi280/HTML_DashboardCreation/README.md

 # HTML_DashboardCreation
-HTML code used to develop dashboards for stakeholder management to track track crucial metrics, statistics of the sales
+HTML code used to develop dashboards for stakeholder management to track crucial metrics, statistics of the sales
 1. Centralized Data Visualization
 Purpose: Dashboards aggregate and display key data from different sources in a centralized interface.
 Benefit: This helps stakeholders see relevant metrics in one place rather than sifting through multiple reports or systems.
 It saves time and provides a unified view of the organization’s performance.